briggstwitchell/git-workshop/basic-commands/git-status.md

 * what we've done - we haven't committed anything yet
 * what we can do - we can add files to start tracking them

+>Any time you're going to start issuing commands to git, it's a good idea to run git status first.
+It's a passive command, it doesn't change anything about your directory or repository.
+Running git status never hurts!
+{: .pro-tip}

 ***

 Let's create a README.md file for our code repository and run `git status` again.